iskandergaba/pyriodicity/README.md

 pip install pyriodicity
 ```

-## Example
+## Usage
+Please refer to the [package documentation](https://pyriodicity.readthedocs.io) for more information.

-Start by loading Mauna Loa Weekly Atmospheric CO2 Data from [`statsmodels`](https://www.statsmodels.org) and downsampling its data to a monthly frequency.
+For this example, start by loading Mauna Loa Weekly Atmospheric CO2 Data from [`statsmodels`](https://www.statsmodels.org) and downsampling its data to a monthly frequency.
 ```python
 >>> from statsmodels.datasets import co2
 >>> data = co2.load().data